 The only real alternative to a root canal is to remove the sick tooth altogether.
 However, this will require a dental implant or bridge to fill the empty space and prevent the shifting of surrounding teeth.
-These will ultimately cost more than the root canal and will never equal the quality of keeping your natural tooth.
+This will ultimately cost more than the root canal and will never equal the quality of keeping your natural tooth.